 Verhulst’s views on the close cooperation of the count in the reclamations of the eleventh century were challenged by Thoen and Soens, who emphasized that local lords, and also peasants, were initiators as well.
 Indeed, the older assumption that organized plot formation and settlement could only have been caused by lordly control has been challenged.
 The autarky of peasant communities is recognized more often.
 However, this notwithstanding, the strong influence of St Peter’s abbey meant that Temse was not an example of a communitarian model of agricultural organization.
 The building of a tithe barn that was located close to the Vroonhoeve, for example, affirmed the abbey’s power in previously autonomous areas.

 Over the past decade, more attention has been paid to the question whether manors were organized such that they produced surpluses that could be sold in nearby markets.
 Temse in this regard was firmly integrated within abbatial networks, but in close connection to cities.
 The open field system of Temse, under the wings of St Peter’s abbey, was most probably set up in relation to rising demands for supplies by the city of Ghent.
 In the course of the thirteenth century, flax processing gained ground in Temse.
 The production and export of linen, through Ghent as well, then became normal activities within the village.
-In the adjacent village of Tielrode, at the river Durme quays were established for ships that exported agricultural yields, and sometimes their names referred to manors higher up in the fields (for example, the Hogenakker, which was connected to a wharf of its own by a small river).
-And before approximately 1050, it may have been that the field of the Vroonhoeve served to supply the city of Bruges as well, since the lords de Straten, from Varsenare near Bruges, held Bolsele between approximately 950 and approximately 1050.
+In the adjacent village of Tielrode, quays were built on the river Durme for ships that exported agricultural yields, and sometimes their names referred to manors higher up in the fields (for example, the Hogenakker, which was connected to a wharf of its own by a small river).
+And before approximately 1050, it may have been that in Temse the field of the Vroonhoeve served to supply the city of Bruges as well, since the lords de Straten, from Varsenare near Bruges, held Bolsele between approximately 950 and approximately 1050.
 This may provide clues for further research on the intra-county connections through lordly exploitations and holding of rights in different regions of the county of Flanders.
-As was mentioned in the previous blog post, the presence of the lords of Alost, castellans of Ghent, at the coast of Picardy, was one indication thereof.
+As will be mentioned in a subsequent blog post, the presence of the lords of Alost at the coast of Picardy was one indication thereof.
 And one can consider maior Reingot’s possession of tithes at Uitkerke, near Bruges, as another example.

 The polders of Uitkerke